 As easy as it is, I did experience my first legit trigger at work, which is not a place where I have ever drank.
 A colleague came to see me about an issue, and it was her Southern accent that made me viscerally want a whisky.
 Part of it is because I have build a persona of her as this badass older lady with a mint julep and a shot gun on her front porch (all with love).
 And that made me want to drink when I got home, so I could feel a little badass too.

 Let me think about my triggers:

-It's just before bed and I'm sneaking a blog post to my stranger danger sober support group.
-Husband doesn't know I have a blog, no one but a couple of strangers who accidentally clicked by here do, and I plan to keep it that way for a while.
+It's just before bed and I'm sneaking a blog post to my make-believe sober support group.
+Husband doesn't know I have a blog, no one but a couple of strangers who accidentally clicked by here do and I plan to keep it that way for a while more.
 I think I would feel silly or ashamed or judged if Husband were to read this.
-Eventually I will tell him it exists, but this feels to raw and personal for some one who really knows me to read-so ironic because it is on the internet.
-I guess I assume my family and friends will never stumble upon this on their own-I'm safe.
-And those strangers who do stumble here are looking for sobriety blogs.
+Eventually I will tell him it exists, but this feels too raw and personal for some one who really knows me to read.
+So ironic because it is on the internet and I hope someone does read it.
+I guess I assume my family and friends will never stumble upon this on their own so I'm safe.
+And those strangers who do stumble here are looking for sobriety blogs and are good company.

 I'm in the double digits.
 That's something.
 I like mini celebrations, even if it isn't over a drink.